NitBravoA92/oop-school-library/README.md

 Upcoming improvements:

-- [ ] Implement the "Decorator" design pattern to improve the code structure
+- [x] Implement the "Decorator" design pattern to extends the functionalities of the classes
 - [ ] Add basic UI to the program
 - [ ] Preserve data
 - [ ] Create unit tests